HCMC Dental Guide —…

 The concern: Legal protections may differ from your home country.

 The solution: Verified clinics provide written warranties (5-10 years for implants).
 Platforms like SmileJet add an accountability layer and mediate any disputes.
-Additionally, dental malpractice is actionable in Vietnam and other major dental tourism destinations.
+Additionally, dental malpractice is actionable in Vietnam and other major dental tourism destinations under regulations enforced by the Vietnam Ministry of Health.

-What to Look for in an Overseas Implant Clinic
+What Should You Look for in an Overseas Implant Clinic?

 Before booking, verify:

-- Specialist implantologists — not just general dentists placing implants
+1. Specialist implantologists — not just general dentists placing implants; look for ICOI-credentialed surgeons

 Several countries have established strong dental tourism industries: